SzczepanLeon/esphome-components/README.md

 ![decoded JSON](https://github.com/SzczepanLeon/esphome-components/blob/main/docs/decoded_telegram.png)

 find interesting data (in that case total_m3), split it into field (total) and unit (m3) and create sensor in YAML.
 In YAML config please use units from HA (ie. "m³" not "m3", etc).
-You can also use similar unit - for example liters "l".

 ```yaml
 wmbus: